-Figure 5.2 "Expansions and Recessions, 1960-2008" shows movements in real GDP in the United States from 1960 to 2008.
+Figure 5.2 "Expansions and Recessions, 1960-2010" shows movements in real GDP in the United States from 1960 to 2010.
 Over those years, the economy experienced eight recessions (including the current one), shown by the shaded areas in the chart.
 Although periods of expansion have been more prolonged than periods of recession, we see the cycle of economic activity that characterizes economic life.

-Figure 5.2 Expansions and Recessions, 1960-2008
+Figure 5.2 Expansions and Recessions, 1960-2010

 The chart shows movements in real GDP since 1960.
 Recessions-periods of falling real GDP-are shown as shaded areas.
-On average, the annual rate of growth of real GDP over the period was 3.3% per year.
+On average, the annual rate of growth of real GDP over the period was 3.2% per year.

 Source: Bureau of Economic Analysis, NIPA Table 1.1.6.
-Real Gross Domestic Product, Chained Dollars [Billions of chained (2000) dollars].
+Real Gross Domestic Product, Chained Dollars [Billions of chained (2005) dollars].
 Seasonally adjusted at annual rates.
-Data for 2008 is through 3rd quarter.
+Data for 2010 is through 3rd quarter.

-Real GDP clearly grew between 1960 and 2008.
+Real GDP clearly grew between 1960 and 2010.
 While the economy experienced expansions and recessions, its general trend during the period was one of rising real GDP.
-The average annual rate of growth of real GDP was about 3.3%.
+The average annual rate of growth of real GDP was about 3.2%.

-During the post-World War II period, the average expansion has lasted 57 months, and the average recession has lasted about 10 months.
+During the post-World War II period, the average expansion has lasted 58 months, and the average recession has lasted about 11 months.
 The 2001 recession, which lasted eight months, was thus slightly shorter than the average.
-The current recession is already longer than the average recession.
+The 2007-2009 recession lasted 18 months; it was the longest of the post-World War II period.